aws-samples/sagemaker-custom-project-templates/README.md

 You can also add custom key-value tag pairs to restrict access to templates based on teams or users.

-_Note: Ensure that the tag is added to the Product, not the Portfolio._
+_Note: If you don't see the template under Organizational Templates, ensure that the tag is added as-is to the Product, and not the Portfolio._

 ## Creating the project
 - Open SageMaker Studio and sign in to your user profile.